 health economics and decision science groups within academia - as a modeller or health-economic analyst working on projects for a range of clients - HEDS itself often employs graduates from the course

-academia as a doctoral researcher in modelling, health economics or related disciplines such as informing trial design
+academia studying for a PhD in modelling, health economics or related disciplines such as informing trial design

 the pharmaceutical industry in a health economics or re-imbursement team